In this comparison of KiwiCo Atlas vs. Little Passports, I show you everything my kids liked and disliked about each subscription.

 - Better projects – While Little Passports gives a better story for your kids to follow along with, I felt the projects are better with KiwiCo Atlas.
 My daughter loved to put the stuffed animal together and hang it in our home.

 Out of all the comparisons I’ve made of other subscription boxes, these two are the closest, and both are great.
 You can find my detailed review of KiwiCo here.
+You can find my detailed review of the Atlas Crate here.

 Reasons to Choose Little Passports Over KiwiCo Atlas